TITLE:Dean of Institutional Advancement

 Frequent contact is made with all levels of College personnel, students, the general public and outside organizations in relation to routine departmental services and duties and in providing appropriate assistance and information as requested.

-Administrative and functional supervision is exercised over the Foundation Assistant, Foundation Administrative Assistant, Web Developer, Marketing Coordinator, Multi-Media Coordinator, and Senior Graphic Designer/Print Shop Supervisor.
+Administrative and functional supervision is exercised over the Foundation and Communications Specialist, Director of the SVC Foundation, Director of Regional Economic Development and Small Business Development Center, Marketing Coordinator, and Senior Graphic Designer/Print Shop Supervisor.

 A master’s degree or higher in philanthropy, communications, or higher education or equivalent education and experience required with demonstrated skills and knowledge of grant writing, foundations, and government relations.
 Strong interpersonal, organizational, and public speaking skills are required.
 Experience in higher education is strongly recommended.